Solar panel installation Launceston: residential and commercial systems

-Solar services in Launceston
+Solar services in Northern Tasmania

-Mance Electrical has wired Launceston homes and businesses since 1920, and we install, inspect, and maintain solar power systems across the 7250 postcode and wider Northern Tasmania.
-Our team designs grid-connected solar systems sized to your household consumption, fits batteries that qualify for the Cheaper Home Batteries Program, and services existing systems to AS/NZS 5033 standards.
-Four generations of the Mance family have built this business on workmanship that lasts, and our solar work carries the same standard.
+Mance Electrical has wired Launceston homes and businesses since 1920, and we install, inspect, and maintain solar photovoltaic (PV) and battery systems across the 7250 postcode and wider Northern Tasmania.
+Our team designs grid-connected solar systems sized to your household consumption using quality, accredited products eligible for government incentives under the Small-scale REnewable Energy Scheme (SRES), includin the Cheaper Home Batteries Program.
+Mance Electrical also services existing grid-connected solar and battery systems to Australian standards such as AS/NZS 5033 to maintain performance and safety.

-Solar system design
+- Solar PV system design

-Solar panel installation
+- Solar panel installation

-Battery storage
+- Battery storage installation

-Solar system inspection and repair
+- Solar panel inspection and repair

 Most Launceston homes suit a 6kW to 10kW system, depending on roof space, household size, and whether you plan to add a battery or EV charger later.
 We carry out a roof assessment first, check shading patterns, review your switchboard capacity, and confirm grid connection requirements with TasNetworks before quoting.
 A typical residential install runs one to two days on site.